 ALBUQUERQUE, N.M.
 (KRQE) – The River of Lights is a stunning display of light sculptures at the ABQ BioPark Botanic Garden.
 A three-man crew is behind the colorful light displays that are placed throughout the area.
 The artists and craftsmen work year-round creating and building new displays.

-- The one-of-a-kind decadent treats at River of Lights
+- Enjoy new sweet and savory treats at the River of Lights

 - River of Lights: The three-man crew behind the city’s most beloved holiday event

 New Mexico BioPark Society worker Joey Trujillo went from horticulture to artist at the ABQ Botanic Garden.
 “I have been doing River of Lights probably for about 18 to 17 years,” said Trujillo.
 He started with a 3D sculpture of a T-Rex.
 He’s since made hundreds more that are loved by kids and adults.
 “The Brontosaurus though is our biggest piece… he’s like 56 feet long and the top of his head is 30 feet tall.
 We call him one-ton cause he literally weighs a ton,” said Trujillo.